fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     The preceding command fragments the string wherever any blank space is present.
 The output should be as follows:

 ![](./images/B16062_02_06.jpg)

-**Note** Next, we will look at an exercise where n-grams can be extracted from a given text.

 Exercise 2.02: Extracting n-grams
 ---------------------------------